Elv13/tyrannical/README.md

 | **group_children**                | Add dialogs to the same tags as their parent client | boolean          |
 | **mwfact**                        | The default master/slave ratio                      | float (0-1)      |

+It's worth noting that some settings like `mwfact` and `default_layout` should be set **before** the tag arrow.
+Otherwise they wont take effect at startup.

 -----------------------------------------------------